vikrambahl1/Medicines-in-the-Media/README.txt

 ### ui
 From CODE/ui, run `npm run serve`, the application will be running on port 9001 (or change port in package.json)

+## REFERENCES
+1. A Cocos, AG Fiks, and AJ Masino.
+“Deep learning for pharmacovigilance: recurrent neural network architectures for labeling adverse drug reactions in Twitter posts”.
+In:Journal  of  the  American  Medical  InformaticsAssociation24.4 (2017), pp. 813–821.doi:10.1093/jamia/ocw180